 Finding the Best Places to Retire Since 2006!

 Today, it is known for its easy lifestyle, excellent fishing and abundance of retirees.
 In fact, 70% of residents are age 45 or better.
-Politics lean to the righ, and 24% of residents hold at least a four year college degree.
+Politics lean to the right, and 24% of residents hold at least a four year college degree.
 The crime rate meets the national average.
+The population has boomed by 25% just within the last couple of years.

-The cost of living meets the national average, too, and the median home price is $365,000, reflecting a 24% increase from just a year ago.
+The cost of living is 5% above the national average and the median home price is $445,000, reflecting a whopping 43% increase from just a year ago.
 Properties range from modest manufactured homes and nice ranch ramblers to stylish waterfront estates.

 Outdoor recreation is why many retirees come to Englewood.
 Four state parks are within close proximity.
 Golfers love the two dozen courses in and around town, and fishermen revel in the area's abundance of of redfish, grouper and tuna.